taichi-dev/taichi/docs/utilities.rst

 Code coverage
 -------------

-To ensure that our tests covered every situations, we need to **coverage report**.
+To ensure that our tests covered every situations, we need to have **coverage report**.
 That is, to detect how many percent of code lines in is executed in test.

 - Generally, the higher the coverage percentage is, the stronger our tests are.